 1.1.9 MODERN METHODS OF CONSTRUCTION

 The majority of all new homes and buildings that the Employer produces shall utilise modern methods of construction, usually timber frame construction for houses.
-Timber frame flats are not acceptable.
-Modular construction and insulated Concrete form construction would be considered.
+Modular / closed panel construction and insulated concrete form construction would be considered.